adulau/hack-lu-2019/sponsoring/index.md

 - Falun Sponsor is 7500 Euro or more.
 This incorporates big logos on printed matters and the [website](https://hack.lu), 5 free entrances to the conference, stand in the hallway.
 - Cardinal Sponsor is 5000 Euro.
 Medium logo on printed matters and the website.
 3 free entrances are included and small stand in the hallway.
 - Scarlet Sponsor is 2500 Euro.
 Medium logo on the website.
 1 free entrance.
 - Social Event Sponsor is 10000 Euro.
 The event will be in the evening of the first day.
-It includes the same perks as the Platinum package.
+It includes the same perks as the Falun package, but with specific visibility during the well-visited social event.

 You can also sponsor the cybersecurityweek (14-25 October 2019) which also takes place during and before hack.lu 2019.